-This module introduces important topics in the theory of pure mathematics including: number theory; the algebraic theory of rings and fields; and metric spaces.
+This module covers important topics in the theory of pure mathematics including: number theory; the algebraic theory of rings and fields; and metric spaces.
 You will develop your understanding of group theory and real analysis and will see how some of these ideas are applied to cryptography and fractals.
-To successfully study this module you must have a keen interest in developing your ability to write mathematical proofs and already have a sound knowledge of group theory, linear algebra, convergence of real sequences and series, and continuity of real functions, as provided by our level 2 module, Pure mathematics (M208).
+To successfully study this module you must have an interest in pure mathematics and ideally should already have studied pure mathematics at level 2 as provided by our level 2 module, Pure mathematics (M208).

 What you will study

-The second book consolidates and builds on the group theory presented at OU level 2 of our curriculum in Pure mathematics (M208).
-You will learn enough about the structure of groups to completely determine, up to isomorphism, all groups of order less than 16.
-The introduction of direct products will also enable you to determine the structure of all finite Abelian groups.
-It ends with an introduction to the problem of classifying groups that are not given to be Abelian.
-On completion you should understand the structure of finite Abelian groups and be able to use the Sylow Theorems to analyse the structure of appropriate finite groups.
+In the second book we consolidate and build on the group theory presented at level 2 of our curriculum in Pure mathematics (M208).
+The book leads up to the classification of all finite abelian groups and ends with an introduction to the problem of classifying groups that are not abelian.
+On completion you will be able to use the Sylow Theorems to analyse the structure of appropriate finite groups.